Spindle solutions, hyperscalars and smooth uplifts: Final comments

 We have examined the BPS spectrum of hyperscalar fluctuations for the STU solutions within the truncation of maximal gauged supergravity that we have utilised in this paper.
 It would be interesting to extend this to more general truncations such as, for example, including additional hypermultiplets as in \cite{Bobev:2010de}.
 It would also be of interest to examine the BPS spectrum for the new $AdS_3$ solutions with non-vanishing hyperscalars that we have constructed numerically.

-Associated with the non-coprime STU solutions with the same fluxes but different values of the discrete fluxes $m^I_{N,S}$, we have $d=2$ SCFTs with the same central charges.
+Associated with the non-coprime STU solutions with the same fluxes but different values of the discrete fluxes $m^I_{N,S}$, we have $d=2$ SCFTs with the same central charges (in the large $N$ limit).
 While the BPS spectra of the hyperscalar are different, it is related in a specific way as illustrated in table \ref{table2p1}, for example.
 It would be interesting to have a better understanding of this and also to know whether or not similar phenomena have been observed for other classes of $d=2$ CFTs.
+The exact equality of the central charge has been derived here in the context of two-derivative gravity.
+Based on the discussion in \cite{Kraus:2006wn} we anticipate that the equality is also valid if one were to include higher-derivative corrections.
+However, it would be surprising if the equality were to be valid at sub-leading order in the large $N$ expansion, since one-loop contributions can lift the degeneracy.
+Indeed this might be expected since the uplifted $AdS_3$ solutions have a different topology and a different spectrum of fluctuations.
+It would be interesting to study this further and also to obtain some further insight directly from the field theory point of view.

 The STU solutions uplifted on $S^5$ give rise to $AdS_3\times Y_7$ solutions with $Y_7$ a GK geometry \cite{Kim:2005ez,Gauntlett:2007ts}.
 For solutions in the coprime class the GK geometry was analysed in detail in \cite{Boido:2022mbe} and it would be interesting to generalise this to the non-coprime class.